DimaTomilin/dictionary-front/README.md

 ## Roadmap

-- Creating webpage with functionality of seacrching by words, also make possible to search definition of this word only to one part of speech
+- Creating webpage with functionality of seacrching by words, also make possible to search definition of this word only to one part of speech.
-- Add functionality of searching random words by part of speech or spesific letter
+- Add functionality of searching random words by part of speech or spesific letter.
 - Add functinality to PC users to search next word by Ctrl+Click on the word.
 You also have notification in the application.

 See the [open issues](https://github.com/github_username/repo_name/issues) for a full list of proposed features (and known issues).

+### New version 2.0

+- Fixed bugs of searching word by Ctrl+Click.
+Now you will search word without symbols and it will work correct.
+- Refactoring of application.
+Added Typescript and Testing.
+Also refactoring of folders and code structure.
+- Added functionality of loading spinner and more efficient error messages.
+- Added history of search.

 <p align="right">(<a href="#top">Back to top</a>)</p>